Contact:

 Special application areas: concrete demolition, tunnel construction, natural stone extraction, special operations

 In concrete demolition and specialized deconstruction, earthworks and deconstruction often overlap.
-When exposing foundations, removing substructures, or creating breakthroughs in the ground, concrete demolition shear deliver precise performance.
+When exposing foundations, removing substructures, or creating breakthroughs in the ground, concrete demolition shears deliver precise performance.
 In tunnel construction, controlled rock releasing is essential to shape cross-sections and create niches.
 In natural stone extraction, splitting supports clean detachment along desired beds.
-For special operations—such as in facilities with sensitive components—the hydraulic separation technology from Darda GmbH enables a low-vibration approach.
+For special operations – such as in facilities with sensitive components – the hydraulic separation technology from Darda GmbH enables a low-vibration approach.
 If tanks or vessels are encountered underground, tank cutters from Darda GmbH can be used as part of a coordinated safety concept; specific measures must always be planned on a project-specific basis.
+Interface management with structural monitoring and vibration measurement provides additional security in complex settings.

 Safety and health protection